webarch-coop/ansible-role-systemd/README.md

 ### systemd_units

-A list of System units to configure, by default there is curently only one service defined, `systemd-timesyncd`:
+A list of System units to configure, for example:

 ```yaml
 systemd_units: